-National civil society organizations continued to identity as the primary concerns for persons with disabilities universal accessibility to private and public spaces, and entry into the workforce.
+National civil society organizations also identified among the primary concerns for persons with disabilities access to private and public spaces.
+Associations requested the government provide more resources to reduce the increasing gap among persons with disabilities to acquire adequate equipment.

 The Service for Personal Autonomy within the Ministry of Social Affairs, Youth, and Equality received requests for psychological, social, and legal assistance from persons with disabilities and their families.
+The government provided such services.